Meet MiniDuke: Espionage Malware Hitting European Governments

 Targets and Threat Vectors

 We’ve already scoped out the history of MiniDuke and the locations known to be either affected by or related to the recently uncovered strand of malware.
 But what government agencies and corporate entities have been affected by MiniDuke?
 It’s not quite clear yet, but as targeted organizations are identified, tangential operations will want to know as early as possible to understand their exposure.
-Keep an eye on the development of the network below:

 Thus far, in addition to the government agencies in those countries mentioned above, Kaspersky has stated that it believes a “research institute, two think tanks and healthcare provider in the US and an unspecified research foundation in Hungary” may have been affected.
 Like you, we await the identification of these organizations as well as any other targets that may emerge.